Emma Saïd Ben Mohamed

-Emma Saïd Ben Mohamed (10 December 1876 – 18 July 1930) was a French circus performer.
+Emma Saïd Ben Mohamed (10 December 1876 – 18 July 1930), also known as Aïcha, Aicha Ben Mohamed or Miss Emma Saïd, was a French performer.
 She was the maternal grandmother of Edith Piaf, France's national chanteuse.

 Early life

-Emma was born on 10 December 1876 in her parents' car, which was parked on the rue de la Paix in Soissons, France.
-Her father, Saïd Ben Mohamed, an Algerian Kabyle acrobat, was born in 1827 in Mogador, now known as Essaouira today.
-Her mother, Margherita (alternatively Marguerite; née Bracco), also an acrobat, was born in 1830 in Murazzano, Italy.
+Emma was born on 10 December 1876 in her parents' wagon, which was parked on the rue de la Paix in Soissons, France.
+Her father, Saïd Ben Mohamed, an Algerian Kabyle acrobat, was born in 1827 in Constantine, Algeria.
+Other sources state he was born in Mogador, now known as Essaouira, Morocco.
+Her mother, Margherita Bracco (alternatively Marguerite Brague), also an acrobat, was born on 30 August 1830 in Murazzano, Italy.
 Saïd and Margherita were married on 4 February 1853 in Poitiers.
-Two of Margherita's sisters, Anna and Maria Elisabetta, also married Moroccan circus performers.